yas-karen/Bsc-project/README.md

 This formulation can describe competitive, cooperative, or predatory relationships between income classes, depending on the sign of \( b_{ij} \).

 ---

-## 📄 License

-You may include an open-source license (e.g. MIT, GPL-3.0) if you wish to make the code publicly reusable.

----

-## 🧾 Author

-**Karen Yas**
-Bachelor’s Project in Complex Systems / Computational Economics

----

-## 📚 References

-- Lotka, A. J. (1925). *Elements of Physical Biology.*
-- Volterra, V. (1926). *Fluctuations in the abundance of a species considered mathematically.*
-- Strogatz, S. H. (2015). *Nonlinear Dynamics and Chaos.*
-- Yakovenko, V. M. & Rosser, J. B. (2009). *Colloquium: Statistical mechanics of money, wealth, and income.* *Rev. Mod.
-Phys.* 81(4), 1703–1725.

----